 - The Dynamic clustering feature allows to group search results and offer related searches or recommendations.

-- Allows spell check and auto-complete suggestions for a better search experience.
+- Allows spell check and auto-complete suggestions for a better search API experience.

-Using Apache Solr with Drupal 8 enables better control over your website search and offers an interactive admin interface.
+Using Drupal Apache Solr enables better control over your website search and offers an interactive admin interface.
 Check out how we enabled a leading Healthcare provider to boost their search experience with Apache Solr and Drupal.

 Implementing Apache Solr in Drupal 8